 A more speculative possibility is that Tseltal children learn language on a natural input-consolidation cycle: the rarity of interactional peaks throughout the day may be complemented by an opportunity to consolidate new information.
 Sleep has been shown to benefit language learning tasks in both adults (Frost & Monaghan, 2017; Mirković & Gaskell, 2016) and children (Gómez, Bootzin, & Nadel, 2006; Horváth, Liu, & Plunkett, 2016; Hupbach, Gómez, Bootzin, & Nadel, 2009), including word learning, phonotactic constraints, and syntactic structure.
-Our impression, both from the recordings and informal observations made during visits to the community, is that young Tseltal children frequently sleep for short periods, particularly at younger ages when they spend much of their day wrapped within the shawl on their mother’s back.
-Mayan children tend to pick their own resting times there are no formalized “sleep” times, even at bedtime Morelli, Rogoff, Oppenheim, & Goldsmith, 1992), and Mayan mothers take special care to keep infants in a calm and soothing environment in the first few months of life (e.g., de León, ; Pye, ).
-There is little quantitative data on Mayan children’s daytime and nighttime sleeping patterns, but one study estimates that Yucatec Mayan children between 0;0 and 2;0 sleep or rest nearly 15% of the time between morning and evening (Gaskins, 2000), at times that suited the child (Morelli et al., 1992).
+Our impression, both from the recordings and informal observations made during visits to the community, is that young Tseltal children frequently sleep for short periods throughout the day, particularly at younger ages when they spend much of their day wrapped within the shawl on their mother’s back.
+Mayan children tend to pick their own resting times; there are no formalized “sleep” times, even at bedtime (Morelli, Rogoff, Oppenheim, & Goldsmith, 1992), and Mayan mothers take special care to keep infants in a calm and soothing environment in the first few months of life (e.g., de León, 2011; Pye, 1986).
+There is little quantitative data on Mayan children’s daytime and nighttime sleeping patterns, but one study estimates that Yucatec Mayan children between 0;0 and 2;0 sleep or rest nearly 15% of the time between morning and evening (Gaskins, 2000), doing so at times that suited the child (Morelli et al., 1992).
 If Tseltal children’s interactional peaks are bookended by short sleeping periods, it could contribute to efficient consolidation of new information encountered.
 How often Tseltal children sleep, how deeply, and how their sleeping patterns may relate to their linguistic development is an important topic for future research.

 Limitations and Future Work

 The current findings are based on a cross-sectional analysis of 600 annotated recording minutes, divided among only ten children.
 The data are limited mainly to verbal activity; we cannot analyze gaze and gestural behavior.
-We have also used overall vocal maturity as an index of language development, but further work should include receptive and productive measures of linguistic skill, using experiment- and questionnaire- based measures, as well as more in-depth analyses of spontaneous speech, build on past work (Brown, 1998, 2011, 2014; Brown & Gaskins, 2014).
+We have also used overall vocal maturity as an index of language development, but further work should include receptive and productive measures of linguistic skill, using both experiment- and questionnaire- based measures, as well as more in-depth analyses of children’s spontaneous speech, building on past work (Brown, 1998, 2011, 2014; Brown & Gaskins, 2014).
 In short, more and more diverse data are needed to enrich this initial description of Tseltal children’s language environments.
-Importantly, the current analyses are based on a corpus that is still under active development: as new data are added, up-to-date versions of these analyses will be available with the current data and analysis scripts :.
+Importantly, the current analyses are based on a corpus that is still under active development: as new data are added, up-to-date versions of these analyses will be available with the current data and analysis scripts at: https://retractedforreview.shinyapps.io/retractedforreview/.

 Conclusion

 We estimate that, over the course of a waking day, Tseltal children under age 3;0 hear an average of 3.6 minutes of directed speech per hour.
-Contingent turn-taking tends to occur in sparsely distributed bursts, often in the mornings and afternoons, particularly in the mornings for older children.
+Contingent turn-taking tends to occur in sparsely distributed bursts, often with a dip in the mid- to late-afternoon, particularly for older children.
 Tseltal children’s vocal maturity is on-track with prior estimates from populations in which child-directed speech is much more frequent, raising a challenge for future work: how do Tseltal children efficiently extract information from their linguistic environments?
-In our view, a promising avenue for continued research is to more closely investigate the activity/time-of-day effects and a possible input-consolidation cycle for language exposure in early development.
-By better understanding how Tseltal children learn language, we hope to uncover some of the ways in which human language learning mechanisms are adaptive to the many thousands of ethnolinguistic environments in which children develop.
+In our view, a promising avenue for continued research is to more closely investigate how directed speech is distributed over activities over the course of the day and to explore a possible input-consolidation cycle for language exposure in early development.
+By better understanding how Tseltal children learn language, we hope to help uncover how human language learning mechanisms are adaptive to the many thousands of ethnolinguistic environments in which children develop.